 The paid version of any golf GPS app worth its salt will have all the features you could ever want including yardages to hazards and the front, middle and center of the green, scorecards for multiple players, statistics, shot tracking, and handicap calculation.
 If you have an Apple Watch, you may be able to access even more powerful features.

 Most golfers interested in golf GPS just want distances to the green and to different points on the course.
 If you want more than just simple yardage information, take note of how much information you get with the free version.
 Can you just view distances to the center of the green or can you get more information?
 Can you get course flyovers?
-What statistics are tracked?
+Which statistics are tracked?

 Most golf GPS apps will also have a unique paid offer such as the 18Birdies AI Coach, SwingU video instruction or Golf Pad TAGS.
 How much such features appeal to you will influence which golf GPS app you ultimately end up using and whether you go free or paid.